kcoffeydpt/physExLab/README.md

 Data and analysis files for the Physiology of Exercise Lab at Plymouth State University

+**Note that this is a private repository - intended only for use by students in the physiology of exercise lab at Plymouth State University - if you are a student in that lab and you want access follow the steps below.**

 Students in the lab that are interested in using any of the data below should:

 1. Join Github (free) https://github.com/